lni-dev/moodle-qtype_regexmatchcloze/README.md

 ### database errors after installation
-- Check the state of the required databases using the Moodle Adminer Plugin (`Site administration` > `Server` > `Moodle Adminer`) and "repair" the database using a customized version with a `update.php`, which will repair the database.
+- Check the state of the required databases using the Moodle Adminer Plugin (`Site administration` > `Server` > `Moodle Adminer`) and "repair" the database using a customized `update.php`.
 It is possible, that simply allowing `update.php` to run again may fix the problem.

 ### Uninstalling the plugin